Petrasec2025/SOC-Level-1-TryHackMe/SOC Level 1 Capstone Challenges/Boogeyman-3.md

 Have you feared the return of the Boogeyman?

-If not, you've stumbled on the right blog!
+If not, you've stumbled on the right Github!
 Welcome to my weekly walkthrough.
 This is a comprehensive walkthrough of the Boogeyman 3 challenge from TryHackMe, the third in a series of capstone challenges for their SOC Level 1 learning path.
 This challenge is a digital forensics and incident response (DFIR) engagement for the final showdown with a fictional threat actor called the Boogeyman.

 If you want to catch up on how we got here, check out my walkthroughs of Boogeyman 1 & Boogeyman 2 first.